GRC Tools FAQ

 - Shorten audit cycles

-Most GRC tools will have some degree of the following features: content management; document management; user event input/output, distribution, and communication; risk analytics; risk and control management; workflow management; audit management; and dashboards and reporting.
+Most GRC tools will have some degree of the following features: content management; document management; user event input/output, distribution, and communication; risk analytics; risk and control management; workflow management; audit management; information security; regulatory compliance management; and dashboards and reporting (with key metrics).

 Robust GRC software will typically cost upward of $200,000 for software, hardware, and implementation.
 GRC costs may reach as high as $600,000.